deenamanick/Fullstack-course/Backend-bootcamp.md

-# 6-Day Full Stack Development Curriculum
+# 7-Day Full Stack Development Curriculum

 Backend Focus, Beginner Friendly

 ## Course Promise

-By the end of 6 days, students will understand how the web works, build a small backend API, save data in MongoDB, add simple login security, and connect the backend to an AI-generated React frontend.
+By the end of 7 days, students will understand how the web works, build a small backend API, save data in MongoDB, add simple login security, learn DevOps basics, and connect the backend to an AI-generated React frontend.

 This course is designed for beginners.
 Keep every explanation practical, visual, and connected to one small project.